DoTheEvo/veeam-prometheus-grafana/README.md

 * created subdomain `push.example.com` and DNS record aiming at the servers public IP
 * caddy runs as reverse proxy, means it is completely in charge of traffic coming on 80 and 443.<br>
-  The rule from the reverse proxy section in this Readme apply, so if something comes at `push.example.com` it gets redirected to <dockerhost>:9091
+  The rule from the reverse proxy section in this Readme applies, so if something comes at `push.example.com` it gets redirected to <dockerhost>:9091
 * make sure the `$base_url` in the script is `https://push.example.com`
-* the script contains a line at the begginign to switch to TLS 1.2 from powershells default 1.0
+* the script contains a line at the begging to switch to TLS 1.2 from powershells default 1.0
 * should now work

 To delete all data from pushgateway

+* from web interface theres a button
 * `curl -X PUT 10.0.19.4:9091/api/v1/admin/wipe`
 * `curl -X PUT https://push.example.com/api/v1/admin/wipe`